oeloeloel/simple-invader/docs/index.md

 end
 ```

 If you are feeling adventurous, you can play around with this code, save it and see what happens.
 Try changing some of the numbers.
-Don't worry about breaking anything.
+Don't worry if you break something.

-When you are done, you can delete all the code in this file and we will start writing our own.
+When you are done, you can delete all the code in this file, then save it and we can start writing our game.

 ## First code